superfaceai/.github/profile/README.md

 If your app depends on multiple API integrations, Superface is the right solution for you.

 Want to see it in action?
-[Check out the Superface CLI overview video](https://youtu.be/fb9CDqkXKzk) that demonstrates using an Open API Specification to create Comlinks that can send an email with Resend.
+[Check out the Superface CLI overview video](https://www.youtube.com/watch?v=anweAsYLqo8) that demonstrates using an Open API Specification to create Comlinks that can send an email with Resend.

 ## How it works

-Superface handles the analysis of the documentation to create a Comlink that you can use to directly communicate with the API of your choice.
+Superface handles the documentation analysis to create a Comlink that you can use to communicate with the API of your choice directly.

-This approach gives you a framework to decouple lifecycle of your application and integrations it uses.
+This approach gives you a framework to decouple the lifecycle of your application and the integrations it uses.

 Superface has two parts: